AP Photos: Editor selections from the past week in Asia

-In other images from the Asia-Pacific region this week, dancers in traditional dress waited for the arrival of Chinese President Xi Jinping in Port Moresby, Papua New Guinea, for an Asia-Pacific summit.
-Leaders also met during a Southeast Asian summit in Singapore.
+Papua New Guinea greeted global leaders attending the APEC summit, and Philippine President Rodrigo Duterte met with Chinese President Xi Jinping, who was making the first state visit to Manila by a Chinese leader in 13 years.

-Farmers tended paddy fields just a few weeks ahead of harvesting in Naypyidaw, Myanmar, and couples took wedding photos near autumn-colored trees at a park in Tokyo.
+Nissan Motor Co. fired Carlos Ghosn as chairman, curtailing his nearly two-decade reign at the Japanese automaker after his arrest for alleged financial improprieties.

-This gallery was curated by Associated Press photo editor Wally Santana in Bangkok.
+This gallery was curated by Associated Press photo editor Shuji Kajiyama in Tokyo.

 Visit the AP Images blog: http://apimagesblog.com